BY CORINA SAHLIN

 - Perforated ladle to stir milk and curds

-- Knife long enough to reach to the bottom of your cheesemaking pot
+- Cheese making knife long enough to reach to the bottom of your cheesemaking pot

-- Measuring spoon to measure culture and rennet
+- Measuring spoons to measure culture and rennet

 - Measuring cup for water (plastic is okay because only water will touch it)